aniket2405/lamp_test/README.md

 * **Link:** https://github.com/aniket2405/lamp_test

 ## 2. Description
-**Overview:** This repository contains a complete spatial data science pipeline developed for the Late Antiquity Modeling Project (LAMP).
-It reconstructs the embodied experiences of the El Bagawat necropolis by predicting probabilistic human transit patterns and calculating true 3D visual occlusion.
+**Overview:** This repository contains a spatial data science and machine learning pipeline developed for the Late Antiquity Modeling Project (LAMP).
+Set in the necropolis of El Bagawat (Egypt’s Kharga Oasis), this project reconstructs the embodied experiences of ancient communities.
+By developing predictive models for human transit and calculating true 3D visual occlusion, this pipeline moves beyond traditional hydrographic GIS analysis to craft accurate historical reconstructions.

 **Requirements Achieved:**
-* **Task 1:** ML-driven pathfinding accounting for topography, surface friction, and specific building entrances.
+* **Task 1:** ML-driven predictive pathfinding model accounting for topography, walking surface types, and the directional influence of specific building entrances.
 Rendered as a GIS vector layer.
-* **Task 2:** 3D ray-traced viewsheds calculating gradients of visibility across a true 3D landscape (accounting for Z-heights of mud-brick tombs).
+* **Task 2:** 3D ray-traced viewshed model projecting gradients of visibility from a complex 3D scene (accounting for Z-heights of mud-brick tombs).
 Rendered as a GIS vector layer.
 * **Bonus:** Interactive 3D volume rendering of the landscape and viewsheds.
 * **Developer UX:** Interactive `demo.ipynb` wrapper for rapid testing.
+* **Roadmap Note (Audibility):** The 3D ray-casting architecture developed here for visual occlusion serves as the mathematical foundation for modeling acoustic propagation (audibility) during the proposed GSoC timeline.

 ## 3. Condition Logic (The Architecture)

-### Task 1: Probabilistic Path Tracing
+### Task 1: Predictive Path Tracing & Spatial Networks
-* **Logic:** Replaced standard "least-cost path" (water-flow) algorithms with a probabilistic spatial network.
-The algorithm injects severe friction penalties for intersecting solid mud-brick tombs, while creating zero-friction nodes at verified architectural entrances (e.g., Doorways).
+* **Logic:** Current architectural state-of-the-art relies on flawed "least-cost paths" (water-flow models based solely on steepness).
+This pipeline introduces a predictive spatial network that ingests multiple variables.
+It generates a complex friction surface model that applies severe penalties for intersecting solid structures while creating zero-friction attractors at verified architectural entrances (doorways) and favorable walking surfaces.
-* **Result:** Generates a braided network of likely transit corridors, proving that the primary southern thoroughfare was the path of least resistance.
+* **Result:** Rather than a single hydrographic line, the model generates a braided network of likely transit corridors (agential possibilities), successfully predicting the primary southern thoroughfare as the path of least resistance between any given buildings.

-### Task 2: 3D Viewshed Ray-Tracing
+### Task 2: 3D Viewshed Ray-Tracing from Complex Scenes
-* **Logic:** Standard 2D planimetric tools fail to account for building heights.
-This pipeline utilizes a 2.5D Digital Elevation Model (`DEM_Subset-WithBuildings.tif`) to cast mathematical line-of-sight rays.
-The condition evaluates the slope angle of the ray: if an intervening building's Z-height exceeds the maximum slope seen so far, the ray terminates, creating an architectural shadow (roof-edge occlusion).
+* **Logic:** Standard Space Syntax and GIS planimetric tools fail to account for building heights and hilly topography.
+This pipeline utilizes a 2.5D Digital Elevation Model (`DEM_Subset-WithBuildings.tif`) to train a mathematical line-of-sight ray-tracer.
+The condition evaluates the slope angle of the ray across the full 3D volume: if an intervening building's Z-height exceeds the maximum slope seen so far, the ray terminates, creating a true architectural shadow (roof-edge occlusion).
-* **Dynamic Targeting:** The observer logic is highly modular, engineered to calculate visual occlusion from *any given point* or building ID on the site, at a biologically accurate human eye level (1.6m).
+* **Dynamic Targeting:** The observer logic is highly modular, engineered to project visual occlusion from *any given point* or building ID on the site, accurately simulating what a person could see at a biologically accurate human eye level (1.6m).

 ## 4. Logging Implementation
 **Pipeline Execution Logs:** The scripts utilize a dual-handler logging architecture via Python's `logging` module.